 C. In addition to any other penalties imposed pursuant to the provisions of this section, when a person is convicted pursuant to the provisions of this section, or a municipal ordinance that prohibits driving on a suspended license, the motor vehicle the person was driving shall be immobilized by an immobilization device for thirty days, unless immobilization of the motor vehicle poses an imminent danger to the health, safety or employment of the convicted person's immediate family or the family of the owner of the motor vehicle.
 The convicted person shall bear the cost of immobilizing the motor vehicle.
 (66-5-39 NMSA 1978)

 D. As used in this ordinance or in the Motor Vehicle Code and the Boat Act, “penalty assessment misdemeanor” means violation of any of the listed sections in 66-8-116 NMSA 1978 or of the NMSA 1978 for which, except as provided in 66-8-116 NMSA 1978 Subsections D through F, the listed penalty assessment is established in 66-8-116 NMSA 1978 Section A. The term "penalty assessment misdemeanor" does not include a violation that has caused or contributed to the cause of an accident resulting in injury or death to a person.
 When an alleged violator of a penalty assessment misdemeanor elects to accept a notice to appear in lieu of a notice of penalty assessment, a fine imposed upon later conviction shall not exceed the penalty assessment established for the particular penalty assessment misdemeanor and probation imposed upon a suspended or deferred sentence shall not exceed ninety days.
-(66-8-116 NMSA 1978).

 E. The penalty assessment for speeding in violation of Paragraph (5) of Subsection A of Section 66-7-301 NMSA 1978 is twice the penalty assessment established in Subsection A 66-8-116 NMSA 1978 for the equivalent miles per hour over the speed limit.
-(66-8-116 NMSA 1978).

 F. Upon a second conviction for operation without a permit for excessive size or weight pursuant to Section 66-7-413 NMSA 1978, the penalty assessment shall be two hundred fifty dollars ($250).
 Upon a third or subsequent conviction, the penalty assessment shall be five hundred dollars ($500).
 Upon a second conviction for transport of a reducible load with a permit for excessive size or weight pursuant to Subsection N of Section 66-7-413 NMSA 1978 more than six miles from a port-of-entry facility on the border with Mexico, the penalty assessment shall be five hundred dollars ($500).
 Upon a third or subsequent conviction, the penalty assessment shall be one thousand dollars ($1,000).
 (66-8-116 NMSA 1978).